 - Engine Serial Number

 Ensure that all of the terms and conditions are stipulated in the contract, and have a lawyer look it over if you don’t feel 100% comfortable doing it yourself.

 Most countries offer services to check for outstanding installments on boats or trailers by the lender or bank.
 Checking for any encumbrance will safeguard you from financial loss or repossession.

-Buying your boat from a dealership in-person is probably the best way to invest your money, especially when buying a new boat.
+Buying a boat from a dealership in person is probably the best way to invest your money, especially when buying a new vessel.
 However, there are some things to be aware of before closing a sale with a dealer.

 Most boat dealers are professionals with expertise in the marine field; therefore, they should be able to help you decide which type of vessel is best suited for your needs and budget.

 As much as boat dealers want to close a deal, they are often more trustworthy than private sellers because their focus is on quality and customer satisfaction.
 Additionally, boat dealers assist with purchasing processes such as warranty paperwork and repairs that are in line with the boat’s manufacturer warranty.

 Buying a Boat From a Dealership: Things to Consider